JagsJulia/Jags.jl/README.md

 ## To do

 More features will be added as requested by users and as time permits.
 Please file an issue/comment/request.

-The ability to resume a simulation will e looked at for version 0.2.x.

 **Note 1:** In order to support platforms other than OS X, help is needed to test on such platforms.